Jung E: Audience response

 A day later after its release, Jung_E took the first place globally on Netflix's film category.
 Subsequently it debuted at the first place in Netflix's global Top 10 movie (non-English) category for the week of January 16 to 22, entering the Top 10 list in a total of 80 countries and recording 19 million hours viewed.

 Critical response

 Jung_E received "mixed or average reviews" on Metacritic.
 The site rated it 53/100 based on five reviews.
 On Rotten Tomatoes, 50% of 24 surveyed critics gave the film a positive review, and the average rating was 5.5/10.

 Reviewing for NME, Hidzir Junaini graded the film with 3 stars out of 5 and described the film as "extremely streamlined, contained almost entirely within the A.I. research lab, and focused on a heartrending mother-daughter relationship."
-Junaini praised the performance of Kang Soo-yeon and Kim Hyun-joo as well as the action sequences, VFX designs, CGI and practical effects.
-M.N.
-Miller of Ready Steady Cut gave the film three stars out of five, praising its action scenes and dark sense of humour on capitalism and consumerism.
-Miller criticised the script, describing Sang-hoon's character as distracting and unpleasant and stated that the film "sometimes struggles to merge its dystopian themes with a melodramatic storyline."
-Rohan Naahar writing for The Indian Express rated the film with 3 out of 5, appreciating the storyline and criticising the premise.
+Junaini praised the performance of Kang Soo-yeon and Kim Hyun-joo as well as the action sequences, VFX designs, CGI, and practical effects.
+Rohan Naahar writing for The Indian Express rated the film with 3 out of 5, appreciating the storyline and criticizing the premise.